 So, I’m not sure if you’ve noticed, but summer is coming to an end.
 (I feel like a Game of Thrones rebel!)
 Do you know how I know that?
 Because grocery stores are stocking more of the fresh and locally grown produce.
 That can only be found when the hot days of summer begin become less frequent.

-I get so excited when I see local produce for two reasons: the first reason is that it’s more abundant, therefore it’s cheaper; and the second reason is that I can buy more of it which allows me to spend more quality time with my kitchen!
+I get so excited when I see local produce for two reasons.
+The first reason is that it’s more abundant, therefore it’s cheaper.
+And, the second reason is that I can buy more of it!
+This allows me to spend more quality time with my kitchen!

-It’s this time of year that local supermarkets and farmer’s markets will have an abundance of red peppers, and if you’re lucky, you can get a large, sweet red pepper for about $0.50 each.
-For this particular Roasted Red Peppers recipe, I used about 6 red bell peppers, so basically, this recipe cost me about three dollars!
+It’s this time of year that local supermarkets and farmer’s markets will have an abundance of red peppers.
+If you’re lucky, you can get a large, sweet red pepper for about $0.50 each.
+For this particular recipe, I used about 6 red bell peppers, so basically, this recipe cost me about three dollars!

-Now, unless you’re a hot-blooded Italian, like my friend Nadia, you’re probably asking why you might need so many Roasted Red Peppers.
-So let me take a moment to explain the benefits of having prepared roasted peppers on hand, and list the many options you’ll have for cooking and preparing meals with tastier results.
+Now, unless you’re a hot-blooded Italian, like my friend Nadia, you might be asking why you might need so many Roasted Red Peppers.
+So let me take a moment to explain the benefits of having prepared roasted peppers on hand.
+You will note the many options you’ll have for cooking and preparing meals with tastier results.

-Roasted Red Peppers are flavourful, bright and colourful, and boasts a low calorie count of only 25 calories for half a cup!
+Roasted Red Peppers are flavourful, bright and colourful.
+They proudly boast a low calorie count of only 25 calories for half a cup!
 They can be added to pasta sauce, used to top a pizza, chopped and mixed into tuna or egg salad, folded into scrambled eggs, or reheated and served on top of grilled chicken or steak.